 The 7.62×25mm Tokarev cartridge is a bottle-necked pistol cartridge widely used in former Soviet and Soviet satellite states, China and Pakistan among other countries.
 The cartridge has since been replaced in Russian service by over-pressure versions of the 9×19mm Parabellum.
 The Tokarev round was used in pistols like the Russian Tokarev TT-33 and all its clones and Czech CZ52.
 It was also used in submachine guns like the Soviet PPD-40, PPS-41, PPS-43 and the Czech VZ24 and VZ26.
 The cartridge has an average muzzle velocity of around 442 meters per second (1,450 ft/s), and has about 544 joules (401 ft·lbf) of energy.
 However, given the wide disparity in ammunition manufactured in many different nations, ammunition will be encountered that yields much higher velocity.
 Most newly manufactured ammunition intended for commercial use has a higher average velocity of approximately 1,560 feet per second (480 m/s).

 Well, after obtaining a Tok kit from J&G, I needed an upper/slide to put it in.
-I found that Sarco, Inc still sells a lot of 1911 parts.
-They offer a 9mm/38 super slide with serrations and sights built by Rock Island Armory, who is selling a lot of affordable 1911s in the market right now.
+I found that Sarco, Inc. still sells a lot of 1911 parts.
+They offer a 9mm/38 super slide with serrations and sights built by Rock Island Armory, who is selling a lot of affordable 1911s on the market right now.
+In fact, if you buy a Rock Island 1911 in 38 Super, it should be an easy conversion to 7.62x25mm.

 To complete the upper slide, I had to acquire a 9mm/38s extractor, firing pin (fp), fp spring, & fp stop.
 These are usually easy to fit.
 I had to fit the fp stop to the slots in the back of the slide.
 But that was the only part that needed any alteration.
 I used a Colt series 70 compatible fp stop.